-As I mentioned on my FB page a while back, I am OBSESSED with these houses.
+As I mentioned on my FB page a while back, I am OBSESSED with tiny houses.
 As I also mentioned, I am so disorganized during the holiday season that I meant to post this how-to BEFORE Christmas, but here we are.
-So - apologies for the lateness, but to make up for it I am giving away a few of these kits (post your New Year's resolution by December 31st on the aforementioned FB page to enter) and I FINALLY present to you step by step instructions so you can make some of these houses yourself!
+So - apologies for the lateness, but to make up for it I am sharing step by step instructions so you can make some of these houses yourself!
 These would make WONDERFUL wedding or housewarming gifts too...chipboard houses ain't just for Christmas any more! :)

 PS - I would also like to give a shout-out to my mom (who we will refer to as Crafty Sharron from now on) who is here visiting for Christmas and helped me with the photos and made some fabulous houses of her own while I was working on this tutorial.
 Thanks Mom!